 Here is why:

 We are all being asked to take steps to keep each other safe and healthy during a pandemic of a contagious illness.
 The normative practice of having various students come to an office to meet with a counselor throughout the course of a day would risk the spread of the virus between unvaccinated students and anyone the counselor interacts with outside their roles of providing counseling.

 We acknowledge that there are certainly advantages to in-person counseling over on-line delivery.
 However, those are significantly reduced with the requirements of wearing a face covering.
 While not always the case, it is certainly quite common for emotions to surface in counseling.
 So much of the expression of emotion is hidden when most of the face is covered by a mask, making on-line counseling where the clients and counselor can see more of each other's facial expressions, a more helpful and informative experience.
 For many students, strong emotions in counseling often result in sniffling or needing to blow their nose, and wipe tears, all of which can't be done while wearing a mask.

-This is why online counseling is the safer and more effective way to reach the goals of counseling at this time of those who are unvaccinated.
+This is why online counseling is the safer and more effective way to reach the goals of counseling at this time of those who are unvaccinated or not boosted.
 While there are some unique considerations related to on-line counseling that we want you to keep in mind, we believe this is the most responsible, caring, and helpful approach to maintain our commitment to your well-being.

 If you have any questions, please contact our office at 575-835-6619 Monday - Friday from 8:00 am to 5:00 pm, or email us at firstname.lastname@example.org.
 Students can complete intake paperwork online under "Schedule An Appointment."